daevlin/Zero2Auto_homework/README.md

 Our RC4 key is at offset C (12 bytes in)

 With that knowledge, we should at least be able to make a Python script to unpack the first Stage of CruLoader.
+But why settle for that?

-But we still wanna know what it does, since we can see in the decompiled code that there are a few other encrypted strings which have not been decrypted yet.
+We still wanna know what the additional functionality does, since we can see in the decompiled code that there are a few other encrypted strings which have not been decrypted yet.

 If the let the decryption routine finish on the newly allocted memory region we can see a decrypted MZ binary.